ICLMicrosoftProject/1.-SetUpCNTK/README.md

 2.0
 ```

-Reference: other options can be found [here](https://docs.microsoft.com/en-us/cognitive-toolkit/setup-linux-python)
+Reference: other options of installing CNTK with python can be found [here](https://docs.microsoft.com/en-us/cognitive-toolkit/setup-linux-python)